Simo-realman/Two-Finger-Gripper/readme.md

 ## Introduction

-The Reilman Two-Finger Parallel Gripper is designed to provide users with easy-to-use and high-quality operational capabilities.
+The Realman Two-Finger Parallel Gripper is designed to provide users with easy-to-use and high-quality operational capabilities.
 The gripper is developed with the self-developed WHJ03 integrated joint as the core component, featuring high dynamic response, high load capacity, compact size, strong versatility, easy installation, and simple maintenance.
 According to task requirements, the gripper can be flexibly and conveniently deployed on complex robots, at the end of mechanical arms, or on PLC production lines, to address grasping, sorting, and handling needs in industrial, commercial, domestic, and educational scenarios.
 The robot uses a standard RS485 communication interface, supporting serial port protocol and Modbus RTU protocol.
 The simple and efficient interface and control commands allow users to quickly achieve control of the gripper.
 <br>
-Reilman also provides a host computer software for the gripper, which can meet the operational needs for targets of different textures and shapes by setting various parameters such as gripping force, speed, position, etc.
+Realman also provides a host computer software for the gripper, which can meet the operational needs for targets of different textures and shapes by setting various parameters such as gripping force, speed, position, etc.
 <br>

 ![alt text](doc/image14.png)